Creative headline writer

 Why Do Newspapers Have Subheadlines?

 The layout of a newspaper is just like a running commentary.
-At first glance, a newspaper looks like a page full of words.
+At first glance, a newspaper looks like a page full of text.
 Most people are too busy to go through a whole newspaper in one reading.
-That is where newspaper subheadlines come in.
-They provide you with a breathing space and give you enough information to help you decide whether you’d want to take a second look at the article.

-Supports The Headline
+To Support The Headline

 The purpose of a headline is to attract the audience through shock or surprise.
 A subheadline builds on top of and provides context to the headline.
 Subheadlines explain the circumstances behind a particular headline.
 They add new information, explain the facts behind a particular event, or simply reinforce the main title.

-Offers A Breathing Space
+To Offer Breathing Space

 How to Write A Killer Newspaper Subheadline